hanswillem/blender_batch_render_windows/README.md

 ### Use a single machine to make, edit and render the queue

 The Add-on is pretty straightforward.
-You can add .blend files to the queue, clear the queue, edit the queue in Atom and open the folder where the *.bat* and *.py* files are stored.
+You can add .blend files to the queue, clear the queue, and edit the queue in Atom.
 You can't start rendering from the Add-on directly because Blender would freeze until all the files are rendered.
 Instead, click on *Open Folder* and then double click on *batch_render.bat*.
 Blender then starts rendering all the files in the queue as a background job.

 ### Use multiple machines to render the queue together